essic/prez-fsharp-quickie-for-cshap-dev/README.md

 # prez-fsharp-quickie-for-cshap-dev
-A short presentation on why C# developers should be interesting to what F# has to offer
+A short presentation on why C# developers should be interesting to what F# has to offer.
+15 minutes, max.